 The White Horses

 Striking white manes and mottled grey-white coats characterize the traditional horses that appear, almost like ghosts, in this swampy terrain.
-In the equine world, the Camargue horse has been officially recognized by the National Stud Farms since March 17, 1978 — a faithful, even tempered, sturdy working animal.
+In the equine world, the Camargue horse has been officially recognized by the National Stud Farms since March 17, 1978 — a faithful, even-tempered, sturdy working animal.
 This horse is a rustic mammal that lives semi-feral within the marshes of the manades (ranches).

 Black as the night you do not want to meet this creature in a dark alley or tempt fate in the wilds of the Camargue.
 Bred for show or their meat taureaux (bulls) are never domesticated.
 The bulls destined for work – games in the arenas or runs in the streets – are identified early.
-The race of Camargue bulls (raço di biou) are stocky, never much higher than 4-5 feet with long horns that point to the sky.
+The Camargue bulls (raço di biou) are stocky, never much higher than 4-5 feet with long horns that point to the sky.
 Horns on Spanish fighting bulls are oriented toward the earth.

-The breeding of bulls like the rearing of Camargue horses is extensive with roughly 120 cowherds about 20,000 animals (2011 numbers).
+The breeding of bulls like the rearing of Camargue horses is extensive, with roughly 120 cowherds about 20,000 animals (2011 numbers).
 At a year old, the calves receive the ferrade (brand) of their manade.
-In winter months, the animals grow a coarse coat to protect themselves against cooler temperatures this tends to cover the mark, ear cutting is permitted, so that the bulls can be identified from a safe distance.
+In winter months, the animals grow a coarse coat to protect themselves against cooler temperatures this tends to cover the mark.
+Ear cutting is permitted so that the bulls can be identified from a safe distance.

 The meat “Taureau de Camargue” received the designation of origin (AOC) in the late 1990s.
 The animals feed exclusively on typical plants and grasses of the Camargue, never grain, resulting in a lean, organic protein.

-This brackish wetland is in fact where two branches of the Rhone River join the sea to form the largest Mediterranean delta after the Nile.
-It is a bird’s paradise with over 340 species, one of the most recognized is the pink flamingo.
+This brackish wetland is, in fact, where two branches of the Rhone River join the sea to form the largest Mediterranean delta after the Nile.
+It is a bird’s paradise with over 340 species; one of the most recognized is the pink flamingo.
 In the 1970s, a program was developed to protect the flamingos in the Camargue.
-Scientists created an artificial island on l’étang du Fangassier to encourage a breeding program, which has been highly successful with some 10-15,000 couples reproducing a year.
+Scientists created an artificial island on l’étang du Fangassier to encourage a breeding program, which has been highly successful, with some 10-15,000 couples reproducing a year.

 The Camargue Cross